Modernly designed loft bathroom in Stapleford

 An simple method to get an concept of whether your attic can be modified is to see whether any comparable houses on your street have actually had attic conversions.
 If you do identify examples, it’s more likely to be a possibility.
 If you can, it’s also worth going one step more and asking to have a look at the loft of anyone in your street that has actually had it done.

 The minimum height you require for a loft conversion is 2.2 metres, and you can easily determine this yourself.
 Take a measuring tape and run it from the floor to the ceiling at the highest part of the room.
 If it’s 2.2 metres or more, your loft could be tall enough to convert.
-Victorian houses tend to be lower than those built from the 1930s onwards, so might not have sufficient headroom height.
+Victorian houses tend to be lower than those built from the 1930s onwards, so might not have sufficient head height.

 Depending on when it was built, your house will either have roof trusses or rafters.
 By putting your head up into your loft hatch, you ought to have the ability to know immediately what type of roof you have.

 Rafters run along the edge of the roof and will leave most of the triangular area below hollow.
 Trusses are supports that run through the cross-section of the loft.
-Transforming a loft with trusses is possible, however extra structural support is needed to change the trusses, and it’s likely to be more costly.
+Transforming a loft with trusses is possible, however extra structural support is needed to change the trusses, and it’s likely to be more expensive.

 Many individuals disregard to consider changes to the floor below the loft area when preparing a conversion.
 It’s worth having a think of where the staircase is likely to go and just how much room it might take up.
 Even a properly designed space-saving staircase could take up a sizeable piece of a room, so ensure you have area you’re comfortable to lose.